upiterbarg/upiterbarg.github.io/index.md

 * When is next-token prediction a sufficient pretraining objective for reasoning and decision-making?
 Can simple data re-factorizations improve the expressivity of LLM representations?

-* What are the limits of in-context learning for interactive decision-making with large VLMs and LLMs?
+* What are the limits of in-context learning for interactive decision-making?

 * How do we go about building agents that can flexibly explore and interact with the world the way we (humans and animals) do?